-10. Definition of Child Abuse
+Definition of Child Abuse

 The basis of all child abuse is the failure to recognise a child's basic needs and to respond to them.
 Child abuse is defined in the statutory guidance Working Together to Safeguard Children.
-The key concept is "significant harm".
+The key concept is "significant harm", both physically and non-physically.
+The witnessing of ill treatment of others is particularly relevant when children see, hear or experience all forms of domestic abuse.
+Failing to act to prevent harm and persistently failing to meet a child's needs is a from of abuse.
 Abuse causing 'significant harm' may take the form of Physical Abuse, Emotional Abuse, Sexual Abuse or the abuse of Neglect.